Lipen/discrete-math-course/typst/lec-set-theory.typ

 == The ZFC Axiom System

-After covering the basic concepts of set theory, let's examine the formal foundation that makes it all rigorous.

 The _Zermelo-Fraenkel axioms with Choice_ (ZFC) form the standard foundation of modern set theory:

 #grid(